What is Hellschreiber?

 12 METERS 24.924

 6 METERS 50.286

 Note 1: For 20 meter ops, the FHC calling frequency is 14.063 and UP to 14.069.
 PSK31 ops are on 14.070 and the QRP club uses 14.060 as their calling frequency.
 We do not wish to cause interference to each other.
 A reminder, QRP is a power reference, not a mode.
-If using 14.073, be sure to avoid interference with the JT65 area at 14.076.
+If using 14.073, be sure to avoid interference with the JT65 or FT8 area.
 Even though some may encroach on our segment, we need to be be the good guys!